Prepare for the New Paywall Era

 Maybe the whole model of single sites running their own paywalls will not carry the day.
 Somebody is going to try to make the process of accessing this paid content easier and cheaper, whether it’s Apple, Flipboard, Facebook, or a new entrant.

-So, expect lots of paid content experiments, many taking the form of paywalls, but there’ll be everything from apps to merch to live events.
+So, expect lots of paid-content experiments, many taking the form of paywalls, but there’ll be everything from apps to merch to live events.
 Digital media has lived and died with advertising, but now it’s mostly just dying.